New York lawmakers agree to legalize recreational marijuana

-Lawmakers reached an agreement late Saturday to legalize recreational marijuana sales in New York.
+ALBANY, N.Y.
+(AP) — New York is poised to join a growing number of states that have legalized marijuana after state lawmakers reached a deal to allow sales of the drug for recreational use.

+The agreement reached Saturday would expand the state's existing medical marijuana program and set up a a licensing and taxation system for recreational sales.
+Lawmakers are expected to vote on the bill Tuesday, the earliest they could consider it.
+Legislative leaders hope to vote on the budget Wednesday to meet the deadline of having a budget in place by April 1.

-At least 14 other states already allow residents to buy marijuana for recreational and not just medical use, and New York’s past efforts to pass marijuana have failed in recent years.
-Democrats who now wield a veto-proof majority in the state Legislature have made passing it a priority this year, and Democratic Gov. Andrew Cuomo’s administration has estimated legalization could eventually bring the state about $350 million annually.
+It has taken years for the state's lawmakers to come to a consensus on how to legalize recreational marijuana in New York.
+Democrats, who now wield a veto-proof majority in the state Legislature, have made passing it a priority this year, and Democratic Gov. Andrew Cuomo’s administration has estimated legalization could eventually bring the state about $350 million annually.

 “My goal in carrying this legislation has always been to end the racially disparate enforcement of marijuana prohibition that has taken such a toll on communities of color across our state, and to use the economic windfall of legalization to help heal and repair those same communities,” Sen. Liz Krueger, Senate sponsor of the bill and chair of the Senate’s finance committee, said.